-The evaluation cycles specified in items i) and ii) of this provision may also be adjusted in accordance with State requirements that ensure each flight crew member undergoes training and, when applicable, an evaluation at least every 6 or 12 calendar months, as applicable.
+The evaluation cycles specified in item i) of this provision may also be adjusted in accordance with State requirements that flight crew members undergo training and, when applicable, an evaluation at least every 6 calendar months.
 If the training and evaluation, however, is conducted within 3 calendar months prior to the expiry of the 6-calendar month period in the case of item i) or the 12 calendar months period in the case of item ii), the next training and evaluation must be completed within 6 or 12 calendar months, respectively, of the original expiry date of the previous training and evaluation.